Matt Leacock

 Matt Leacock is an American board game designer, most known for cooperative games such as Pandemic, Pandemic Legacy: Season 1, Forbidden Island and Forbidden Desert.

 Early life

 Leacock grew up in Long Lake, Minnesota.
 He studied visual communication at Northern Illinois University.

 Career

 Matt designed Pandemic, published in 2008 by Z-Man Games.
 Leacock had previously worked as a developer of social media and as a user experience designer, primarily in community and communications products for AOL and Yahoo.
 He switched to designing board games full time in July 2014.

 Pandemic Legacy: Season 1, which Leacock co-designed with Rob Daviau, has been rated very highly among board gamers and by the website Board Game Geek on its board game rankings.
-His latest games are Pandemic Fall of Rome and Forbidden Sky (both released in 2018).

-Leacock is developing a tabletop game about climate change, Daybreak.
+His latest game, Daybreak is about climate change, and won The Best Board or Tabletop Game for Impact at the 2024 Games for Change Festival.